 Figure 3 Denodo type assets in IGC

-First, the Denodo Governance Bridge needs the connection details to communicate with the Denodo VDP server.
-Take into account that the login user should have connect and read privileges over the database and elements involved in the synchronization process.
+First, the Denodo Governance Bridge needs the connection details to communicate with the Denodo VDP server:

 Figure 4 VDP server connection